Registration Information

 When to Register:

-In an effort to reduce the volume of calls and minimize your time on the phone, class registration is divided into the four 'start dates' listed below.
+In an effort to reduce the volume of calls and minimize your time on the phone, class registration is divided into the three 'start dates' listed below.

 GENERAL REGISTRATION